 Michigan courts have made it clear that the municipality does not and cannot guarantee that its sewers will never backup.

 Because a sewer is not a closed system, many things put into the sewer can clog the system.
-Large amounts of grease from restaurants and disposable diapers are two common items that cause problems.
+Large amounts of grease from restaurants and disposable wipes are two common items that cause problems.
 While municipalities can adopt rules prohibiting dumping of these items into the sewer and can try to educate the public about the problems they cause, there is really no way they can absolutely prevent this from happening.
 Other factors can cause backups as well.
 Tree roots can grow into and obstruct the system and overload it.

 The courts have made it clear that the municipality is liable for sewer backup damages only if City's negligence caused the damage.
 There are four basic questions the courts look at in deciding this issue.
 The municipality is liable if the answer to all four is yes.